 - 14. Capacity strengthening.
 Despite having a comprehensive legal framework for food security and nutrition and the long-term vision of K'atun, the Government has limited capacity to achieve zero hunger and to substantially reduce malnutrition, mainly because of small budgets, poor implementation capacity and lack of synergy between national and decentralized government expenditures. - 15.
 Policy coherence.
-According to a study carried out using the Core Diagnostic Instrument28 in 2019, social protection programmes in Guatemala are dispersed and operate in isolation, with monitoring that, and despite being continuous, provides no monitoring did not provide data on impact. - 16.
+According to a study carried out using the Core Diagnostic Instrument28 in 2019, social protection programmes in Guatemala are dispersed and operate in isolation, and despite continuous monitoring did not provide data on impact. - 16.
 Diversified resourcing.
 Public investments in human capital development are lower than international standards and investments in other countries in the region; as an upper-middle-income country, Guatemala no longer qualifies for official development assistance.
 In order to achieve the SDGs, the country needs to increase investment, mainly by increasing tax revenue. - 17.
 Enhanced global partnerships.
 National programmes have limited coverage and are inefficient, often because of complex processes that are intended to tackle corruption.
-As a result, international partnerships and independent experts are essential for achievingto achieve national goals.
+As a result, international partnerships and independent experts are essential to achieve national goals.